stefanrua/gpucomp/poster.md

 ## Data

 Two types of collisions take place at the LHC: proton-proton and heavy ion collisions.
-I ran the benchmarks on both types of data.
+We ran the benchmarks on both types of data.

 ### Proton-proton events